Characterizing Datasets for LLM-based Requirements Engineering: A Systematic Mapping Study: Study Design

-\textbf{Search strategy.} We combine three concept blocks to build the search string: \texttt{LLMs}, \texttt{RE}, and \texttt{dataset} related terms.
-For RE activities and tasks, we built on the conceptual model proposed by Zadenoori et al.~\cite{Zadenoori2025}, expanding with synonyms and variants found in related work (see Section~\ref{sec:rel-work}).
-The full search string\footnote{The syntax is simplified for manuscript presentation purposes.} (applied to title, abstract, and keyword matching) is presented below:
+\textbf{Search strategy.} We constructed the search string by combining three concept blocks: \texttt{LLMs}, \texttt{RE activities}, and \texttt{dataset}-related terms.
+The construction is informed by a PICOC perspective, where Population (LLMs), Context (RE activities), and Outcome (datasets) are explicitly captured, while Intervention and Comparison are not applicable given the exploratory nature of this mapping study.
+For the LLM and RE activity concepts, we based our approach on the conceptual model proposed by Zadenoori et al.~\cite{Zadenoori2025}, expanding it with synonyms and variants identified in related work (see Section~\ref{sec:rel-work}).
+The complete search string\footnote{The syntax is simplified for manuscript presentation and adapted to each database.} -- applied to title, abstract, and keywords -- is shown below: